Amendments to the Constitution of Indonesia: State policy guidelines restoration

 During the New Order era, the GBHN was enacted by the then-supreme People's Consultative Assembly (MPR RI) in the form of MPR RI resolutions as development guidelines for the executives.
 The GBHN was abrogated by the third amendment in 2000 to perfect the separation of powers in Indonesia's presidential system.

 The earliest proposal to reintroduce the State Policy Guidelines was made in 2019, and as of 2021 is mostly supported by members of governing parties who justified the necessity for the guidelines restoration to assure a long-term development plan, as currently the national policy guidelines are merely enacted by MPR decree, perceived as susceptible for executives' contravention.

 Oppositions to the GBHN restoration pointed out that the GBHN is unnecessary, as the executive and the legislative branches are equal, and the MPR must not mandate the executives as if it is supreme over the presidency.
 Opponents also concerned the GBHN would make the president again subordinate to the MPR RI as during the New Order era, undoing the separation of powers achieved by the 1998 Reform and earlier constitutional amendments.

 Regional Representative Council authority

 The Regional Representative Council (Dewan Perwakilan Daerah, DPD) was established upon the third amendment to the Constitution in 2001 by elevating the People's Consultative Assembly (MPR RI) regional representatives' group status as members of the upper house of the parliament.
 The DPD power is relatively weak compared with upper houses in other countries — the DPD is responsible only on regional government matters, with no law-making or veto power relative to the People's Representative Council (DPR RI).

 Amidst constitutional amendment discourses from 2020, DPD members supported a constitutional amendment to strengthen the authority of the upper house, allowing for a perfect bicameralism and checks and balances between the MPR RI's two houses.

+Return to the original 1945 Constitution

+Among illiberal academics and former New Order officials, there is a common belief that the four amendments to the 1945 Constitution are founded on liberalism and hence contrary to Pancasila, the Indonesian state philosophy.
+As a result, they advocated for a return to the original 1945 Constitution.
+Proponents of such views include Try Sutrisno, the former vice president; and Prabowo Subianto, the current president.